ExtremeElectronics/RC2040-ROMWBW/README.md

 ## Buttons

-But - FFS does nothing at present see Notes.
+But/Aux - does nothing at present see Notes.

 Restart Z80, restarts without reloading the rom or ram from SD